- A new study reveals that acute kidney failure can be detected earlier than the previous and currently used methods in patients.

-The scientists developed a probe which consists of three components; an aspect which reacts with already identified ROS, a luminescence signaling aspect which makes sure that upon this reaction, the probe lights up.
+The scientists developed a probe that consists of three components; an aspect that reacts with already identified ROS, a luminescence signaling aspect that makes sure that upon this reaction, the probe lights up.
 The last part ensures that the examination rightly navigates through the kidneys instead of being stuck at the liver.
 These newly developed probes are very sensitive; they’re able to detect minute variations in biomarker concentrations ensuring earlier disease detection.

 The study team injected these probes into mice, which have been given the cancer drug cisplatin at a high level destructive to their kidneys.

 At exactly 12 hours after the cancer drug cisplatin was injected, the probes lit up, indicating a change in the biomarkers already linked to acute kidney injury.
 This is in line with the renal tubular damage in the mice, which was measured three days after the cancer drug cisplatin was administered.

 Also, the probes have a high renal clearance; that is, about 97 percent of the mice injected probes passed through the kidneys and were excreted as urine.
 This means that the probes can be directly utilized in urine samples to detect early-stage acute kidney failure accurately.